Time off work - overview

-If your employer doesn’t want to release you for jury service when you’re called, you might be able to postpone your duty - you’ll still have to do it at a later date.
+Your employer doesn’t have to release you for jury service if it would cause a serious problem for them.
+If this happens you can ask to postpone your duty - you’ll still have to do it at a later date.

-You can try to negotiate with your employer to find a time to do your duty that is better for both of you.
+You can try to negotiate with your employer to find a time to do your duty that's better for both of you.